 Opening times for the Juan de Fuca Trail

-The Juan de Fuca Trail is open year round and reservations are not required for backcountry camping.
+The Juan de Fuca Trail is in theory open year round and reservations are not required for backcountry camping.
 The trail is busy from mid-June through to early September, with peak times in July and August.

 Campsites are first come, first served with the exception of China Beach Campground – which isn’t really on the trail anyway.
+China Beach can be reserved though there are also first come – first served sites.

 My advice is leave early in the morning (by 9 AM) so you get to the next campsite in good time and have a choice of campsites.
 In peak periods, some campsites like Chin Beach will be extremely crowded and nice sites will be at a premium.
+We saw people camping near outhouses – not the wilderness experience you’re probably looking for.

 Trailheads on the Juan de Fuca Trail